aholtsberg/Molysynth/README.md

 Contributed by Anders Holtsberg \<<anders.holtsberg@gmail.com>\>

-Molysynth is an open-source electric molyphonic guitar pitch tracker.
+Molysynth is an open-source electric monophonic guitar pitch tracker.
-It demonstrates a simple way to develop real time sound algorithms off-line.
+It also demonstrates a simple way to develop real time sound algorithms off-line.
-The programming language is C. Only C. KISS to you from me.
+The programming language is C. Only C, written in a style I enjoy.

 You are only interested in this package if you are interested in
    * music instrument real-time __pitch tracking__ in general, or